 Mark Friedlander, director of corporate communications for the Insurance Information Institute in St. Johns, Florida, says Florida rates are driven by severe weather and uninsured motorists.

-“Florida drivers pay the highest average premiums in the United States due to a variety of factors,” Friedlander says.
+“Florida drivers pay high average premiums in the United States due to a variety of factors,” Friedlander says.
 “These include the impact of severe weather on roadways, heavy traffic patterns on interstates generated by residents and millions of annual visitors, congested roadways in major metro areas, a state’s no-fault insurance law … and the fact that Florida has one of the highest uninsured motorist rates in the United States – 20.4%.”

 Based on our research, the table below shows the states where average annual car insurance rates are the most expensive: